Biosecurity: everyone has a role to play

 - Ensure all farm personnel, consultants, contractors and visitors are made aware of farm biosecurity requirements – clear communication is critical for ensuring your biosecurity plan operates effectively

 - Erect biosecurity signs.
-These signs are a useful tool to remind workers and visitors about biosecurity procedures and expectations.
+These signs are a useful tool to remind farm personnel and visitors about biosecurity practices and expectations.

 - Monitor crops and fields regularly for signs of pests and disease, particularly any new or unusual insects, weed species or plant symptoms.